 If you are considering a sterilization procedure, think carefully about your life circumstances, your relationship, and your family.
 Sterilization is sometimes a very sensible and convenient option, but this permanent option requires thoughtful consideration.

 Tubal sterilization is the most popular method of contraception for women over 35 in this country.
 If you are certain that you have completed your family, contact us to schedule a consultation.
-Laparoscopic tubal sterilization or Essure may be right for you.
+Laparoscopic tubal sterilization may be right for you.
 The Woman’s Health Pavilion serves patients 7 days a week and offers same-day appointments for urgent conditions.